karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 Around that time, I graduated.

 ---
 These days, when people talk about dubbing [Basic Instinct ](https://stochastica.net/2006/04/25/understanding-the-vella-kaari/ "Understanding the vella-kaari (4/25/2006)")into Tamil, all I can do is smile wanly.
 If I were you, folks, I would dub the Secret of Secrets.
-At the very least, it has a much better plot and the director’s name sounds more exotic.
+At the very least, it has a much better plot and the director's name sounds more exotic.

 PS: Apologies are due for the break in blogging.
-I’ve always wondered if work could keep one too busy to spend an hour or two a week on blogging, and I know now.
+I've always wondered if work could keep one too busy to spend an hour or two a week on blogging, and I know now.
 It can.
-Believe me, I didn’t really mean to take a break.
+Believe me, I didn't really mean to take a break.
 And thanks to those who asked.
 It felt good.